 • cooperation—showing a commitment to collaboration with all members of the team, especially those who find it difficult to participate

-As the educational leader, you need to know how the education program is being delivered and what strategies are being used to support improvements.
+As the educational leader, you need to know how to achieve quality area 1 and what strategies are being used to support improvements.
 It is useful to have records of discussions and decisions that can be referred to during the assessment and rating process, or when asked to reflect on previous work or account for particular strategies.

 Suggestions for effective record-keeping systems include: